Benkess/isaac_ros2/docs/usage.md

 ---

 ## Launch Modes

 This section lists different ways of launching Isaac Sim.
-These commands are designed to be exicuted from the terminal in any directory on the host system.
+These commands are designed to be executed from the terminal in any directory on the host system.

-For an explanation of the launch modes see [Isaac Sim Modes](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/install_faq.html#isaac-sim-launch-scripts).
+For an explanation of the launch modes, see [Isaac Sim Modes](https://docs.isaacsim.omniverse.nvidia.com/4.5.0/installation/install_faq.html#isaac-sim-launch-scripts).

-> Note:
+> **Note:**
-> See **[Run Launch Script](/docs/script_docs/isaac_container.md)** for an automated script of these commands.
+> - See **[Run Launch Script](/docs/script_docs/isaac_container.md)** for an automated script of these commands.

-> Note:
-> These commands assume host setup has been completed by the admin as per the **[Host Setup Guide](/docs/host_setup.md)**.
+> - These commands assume host setup has been completed by the admin as per the **[Host Setup Guide](/docs/host_setup.md)**.

-### Notes
+### General Notes

-* Host-side directories (`/var/cache/isaac/...`, `/projects`, etc.) must exist.
+- Host-side directories (`/var/cache/isaac/...`, `/projects`, etc.) must exist.
-* You must belong to the `isaac` group.
+- You must belong to the `isaac` group.
-* The container includes environment variables for EULA and data consent.
+- The container includes environment variables for EULA and data consent.
-* Isaac Sim can run in headless, GUI, or WebRTC modes with ROS 2 integration.
+- Isaac Sim can run in headless, GUI, or WebRTC modes with ROS 2 integration.

 ---

 ### Interactive Bash Session

-This workflow allows you to interact with Isaac Sim similarly to the docs on thier website.
+This workflow allows you to interact with Isaac Sim similarly to the official documentation.

 ```bash
 apptainer shell --nv --contain \